Skip to content

 Validation

-• formatting only needs parsed structure
+• formatting needs only parsed structure

 • rename and workspace navigation benefit from indexed references